wichtounet/wichtounet.github.io/posts/2018/02/decrease-dll-neural-network-compilation-time-with-c++17.rst

 a sequence to sequence loss before I will release the 1.1 version of DLL.

 I'm quite satisfied with C++17 even if I would have liked a bit more features to play with!
-I'm already a big fan of :code:`if constexpr`, this can make the code much nicer and fold expressions are much more intuitive than their previous recursive template counterpart.
+I'm already a big fan of `if constexpr`, this can make the code much nicer and fold expressions are much more intuitive than their previous recursive template counterpart.